Kaizen - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Professionalism & Career Development

-Kaizen is a fundamental approach to creating continuous improvement founded on the solid idea that small, ongoing positive transitions can reap significant improvements.
-Kaizen is based on cooperation as well as a commitment as it stands in contrast to various approaches that apply radical changes or top-down edicts aimed to acquire transformation.
-The Kaizen mission is to lean manufacturing.
+Kaizen is a fundamental approach to creating continuous improvement.
+It is founded on the idea that small, ongoing, positive transitions can reap significant improvements in an organization.
+Kaizen is based on cooperation as well as a commitment - as it stands in contrast to various approaches that apply radical changes or top-down edicts aimed to acquire transformation.
+The Kaizen mission focuses on lean manufacturing.
 It was created in the sector of manufacturing to progressively lower defects, eliminate waste and foster employee satisfaction.

 A Little More on What is Kaizen

 More than 35 years ago, Mr. Maasai Imai focused on establishing a book titled Kaizen, the key to Japan's competitive success.
 Through the book that discusses policies of Kaizen, it was discovered that it's an essential pillar of every organization's long-term success strategy.
 Kaizen is, therefore, indispensable to a company's business improvement when it comes to yield superior results.
 Not only does Kaizen mean continuing increase in home life and social life but also in working experience.
 When utilized in the employment sector, Kaizen enhances improvement.